Grafing: History

 The town, founded about 960 as Gisling, belonged to the Munich Rentamt and the Swabian legal district in the Electorate of Bavaria.
 During the Thirty Years' War, Grafing was looted and set on fire by Swedish troops in 1632.
 Only the castle Elkofen, so the legend, was overlooked by Swedish troops.

 In the course of administrative reform in the Bavarian kingdom, the Grafing municipality was established by the royal 1818 community edict.
 The neighbouring village of Oexing was incorporated into Grafing on 1 August 1933, after the two settlements had grown together over the decades.
 Several polls were held, until the citizens chose to assume the name Grafing.
-All that nowadays remains to recall the formerly two localities are the two parish churches, one in Grafing proper and the other one in former Oexing.
+All that nowadays remains to recall the former two localities are the two parish churches, one in Grafing proper and the other one in former Oexing and the local ice hockey team, Oexing Killers.

 Grafing moreover was home to a market court with far-reaching judicial autonomy.
 In 1953 the united municipality received town privileges, and with regional reform in 1978, the former communities of Elkofen, Nettelkofen and Straußdorf were merged into it.